 You will be able to see an immediate improvement after the filler is placed!
 Over the next 2 weeks, the filler will settle and integrate into your skin, any bruising that occurs will fade, and swelling will decrease.
 Bruising is an expected side effect of getting injections, but most patients have one or two small purple spots less than the size of a penny.
 However, if you are on any type of aspirin or blood thinner, you can expect to have larger bruises that take longer to go away.
 Swelling is typically minimal except for lip injections.
 When the lips are injected, expect to have noticeable swelling for 2 to 7 days.
 Icing can help reduce soreness and swelling.

-How long will the filler last?
+How long will dermal fillers last?

 This depends upon the product, the amount injected, and your body.
 Filler in and around the mouth lasts the shortest amount of time, from 3 to 9 months, because this area moves so much.
 Filler placed in the upper cheeks, temples, and tear troughs tends to last 9 to 24 months.
-Every patient has different anatomy and, therefore, different needs, so we encourage you to start with a consultation to develop a personalized plan.
+Every patient has unique facial features, and, therefore, different needs, so we encourage you to start with a consultation to develop a personalized plan.
 We also recommend that all filler patients reevaluate and maintain their investment at 6-month intervals.
 You may inject multiple syringes initially to achieve your goals, but it is easier to maintain the filler by injecting one syringe every 6 months versus waiting 2 years and needing multiple syringes for a good correction.

-Filler is very safe overall, with a low incidence of complications.
+Dermal fillers are very safe overall, with a low incidence of complications.
 Some amount of bruising is normal and to be expected after injections.
 The uncommon and more serious side effects include infection, bacterial growth on the filler, allergic sensitization to the filler, and vascular occlusion.
 If you notice any skin paleness, mottling, blistering, or have increasing pain at rest after the filler is injected, call our office immediately so that we can address possible complications as soon as possible.

 The Results You Desire